tstanmay13/beverage-tracker/README.md

 - View your beer collection
 - Add new beers with details
-- Rate and review beers
+- Remove beers from your list
 - Responsive design for mobile and desktop
 - Modern UI with Material-UI components
 - RESTful API backend with PostgreSQL database